If you've ever felt the frustration of managing multiple online accounts, whether…

 And that’s not all.
 With Magento, you have an open-source eCommerce platform offering access to its underlying source code.

 Additionally, you can move on to introduce all the extra functionalities you need.
-Of course, there are no limits on Magento; it guarantees to support whatever that captures your imagination.
+Of course, there are no limits on Magento; it guarantees to support whatever captures your imagination.

 Downsides of Using Magento

-Here’s the bitter part, Magento’s extensive flexibilities come at a cost, and therefore modifying the platform isn’t a cakewalk.
+Here’s the bitter part: Magento’s extensive flexibilities come at a cost, and therefore, modifying the platform isn’t a cakewalk.

 And not just that, over the long haul, often growing online businesses on Magento force owners to maintain a permanent team of developers responsible for managing the entire eCommerce platform.

-Though Magento primarily offers a free eCommerce platform, it’ll eat into your revenue-a significant chunk at that.
+Though Magento primarily offers a free eCommerce platform, it’ll eat into your revenue, a significant chunk at that.
 And to compound things further.

 Admittedly, probably your initial interaction with the platform presented a steep learning curve.

-And if you don’t deem that bad enough, here’s the deal breaker-should you get stuck, no one from Magento will come to your aid.
+And if you don’t deem that bad enough, here’s the deal breaker: should you get stuck, no one from Magento will come to your aid.

 Why/you’d ask.